JJU115/JPlay-NesEmulator/README.md

 $ NES <.nes file>
 ```

-You can compile it yourself with the makefile and mingw32-make on Windows.
+You can compile it yourself with the provided makefile and mingw32-make on Windows.
 Change the SDL_LIB and SDL_INCLUDE variables to match your SDL2 installation.
 You'll need the SDL2 development libraries --> https://www.libsdl.org/download-2.0.php

 ## Controller Mapping